-- The municipality must develop the land audit report, land invasion policy and by-laws - The municipality must develop a climate change response strategy or activities that respond to climate change - The municipality must reflect on plans to protect its natural resources and heritage - The municipality must indicate plans that are in place to address land degradation and revitalization or any environmental by-laws in place - The municipality must reflect capital projects that will require environmental authorization in compliance with Environmental Impact Assessment (EIA) process - The municipality must reflect evidence on an attempt to develop an environmental planning tool such as State of Environment Report (SOER), Environmental Management Framework (EMF), Environmental Management Plans (EMP), Aquatic Ecosystem, Ecological Infrastructure and Wetlands Bioregional Plants
+NO FINDINGS PROGRESS 1.
+The municipality must develop the land audit report, land invasion policy and by-laws Land Audit, is in the plans of the Municipality; however, funding is still challenge, however, land invasion policy will development in the 2023-24 financial year 2.
+The municipality must develop a climate change response strategy or activities that respond to climate change Municipality will seek assistance to District Municipality 3.
+The municipality must reflect on plans to protect its natural resources and heritage Municipality will seek assistance to District Municipality and Department Environmental Management 4.
+The municipality must indicate plans that are in place to address land degradation and revitalization or any environmental by-laws in place.
+Municipality will seek assistance to District Municipality and Department Environmental Management 5.
+The municipality must reflect evidence on an attempt to develop an environmental planning tool such as State of Environment Report (SOER), Environmental Management Framework Municipality will seek assistance to District Municipality and Department Environmental Management

+(EMF), Environmental Management Plans

+(EMP), Aquatic Ecosystem, Ecological

+Infrastructure and Wetlands Bioregional

+Plants